richfitz/RcppR6/README.md

 [![Build Status](https://travis-ci.org/richfitz/RcppR6.png?branch=master)](https://travis-ci.org/richfitz/RcppR6)

-**Warning: this package is under heavy development and everything may change.
-I welcome any comments on design ideas though**

 # What is this thing?

 This package aims to provide a simple way of generating boilerplate code for exposing C++ classes to R.  It is similar in many ways to Rcpp "modules".